Bulk loading data to Azure SQL

 Bulk insert CSV into Azure SQL database

-In this section, you will learn how you can use SQL Server Import and Export Wizard to bulk insert data into an Azure SQL database.
-You will learn how you can bulk insert a CSV file into an Azure SQL database.
+In this section, you will learn how to use SQL Server Import and Export Wizard to bulk insert data into an Azure SQL database.
+You will learn how to bulk insert a CSV file into an Azure SQL database.

 I have created a sample CSV file for this demonstration purpose.
 This CSV file stores data of random persons.